rufilboss/100DaysOfDevOps/Day 20 -Auto-Scaling Group using Terraform/day20.md

 * Most of the parameters look similar to EC2 configuration except lifecycle parameter which is required for using a launch configuration with an ASG

+* One of the available lifecycle settings are create_before_destroy, which, if set to true, tells Terraform to always create a replacement resource before destroying the original resource.
+For example, if you set create_before_destroy to true on an EC2 Instance, then whenever you make a change to that Instance, Terraform will first create a new EC2 Instance, wait for it to come up, and then remove the old EC2 Instance.